csauer02/happy-hour/README.md

-# ATL Happy Hour - React Edition
+# ATL Socializers Happy Hour

-This is a React implementation of the ATL Happy Hour website, which helps users find happy hour deals across Atlanta.
+This is a React implementation of the ATL Socializers Happy Hour website, which helps users find happy hour deals across Atlanta.
 The app displays happy hour venues on a map and allows filtering by day of the week or to see what's happening now.

 ## Features